ibenlems/JobNotifier/README.md

 * requests
 * email and smtplib libraries
 * pandas to process and store the data
-* github actions to automate the script to run on shedule
+* github actions to automate the script to run on schedule